encord-team/encord-agents/README.md

 # Installation

+> We recommend that you use python 3.11.
+Few things will have to be adapted if you want to use a later version.

 This repo can be installed as a slim command-line interface (CLI) to help setup and test projects and as a dependency for the implementation of an agent.

 ### CLI